Anugya-Gogoi/Google-Voice-Recogniser/README.md

 ## How to use?
 1. Make a .py file in your python text editor
-2. Install the required modules (pyttsx3 and speech_recognition)
+2. Install the required modules (pyttsx3 and pyaudio)
 3. Write the entire code of audio1.py

 ## Installation of modules